-- (a) 'adolescent' means a person who has completed his fifteenth year of age but has not completed his eighteenth year. - (b) 'adult' means a person who has completed his 18 years of age. - (c) 'board' means a Construction Labour Board established under section 7 Chapter 2 of this Act. - (d) 'child' means a person who has not completed his 15 years of age. - (e) 'Construction work' means and includes the construction, alteration, repair, maintenance or demolition of - (i) buildings (ii) any railway line or sidings (iii) dock, harbour, canal, dams, reservoir, embankments including rivervalley projects and river works, water works, tanks, water course for inland navigation (iv) road, tunnel, bridge, viaduct, pipelines, acquaduct, sewage works, airfields, sea defence works, gas works (v) any other structural engineering work of steel or reinforced concrete structure (vi) construction operations connected with the installation of machinery wherever such installations takes place in factory establishments or any engineering construction or in a mine (vii) anyother civil or structural work similar to any of the aforesaid construction activities and (viii) any other operation such as stone breaking, earth brick-making, brick-kiln, limekiln.
+- 1. In this Act, unless the context otherwise requires : - (a) 'adolescent' means a person who has completed fifteen years of age but has not completed eighteen years. - (b) 'adult' means a person who has completed 18 years of age. - (c) 'appropriate government' means the concerned State Government or the Union Territory administration.

+- (d) 'board' means a Construction Labour Board established under section 8 of this Act. - (e) 'child' means a person who has not completed 15 years of age. - (f) 'construction work' means and includes the construction, alteration, repair, maintenance and/or demolition of-

+(i) buildings (ii) any railway line or sidings (iii) docks, harbours, canals, dams, reservoir, embankments including rivervalley projects, river works, water works, tanks and water courses for inland navigation (iv) rocks tunnels, bridges, viaducts, pipelines, aquaducts, sewage works, airfields, sea defence works and gas works (v) any other structural engineering work of steel or reinforced concrete structure (vi) construction operations connected with the installation of machinery wherever such installations take place in factory establishments or any engineering construction or in a mine (vii) any other civil or structural work similar to any of the aforesaid construction activities and (viii) any other operation such as stone breaking, earth brick-making, or work in a brick-kiln, or limekiln.

-- (f) 'construction worker' means a person who is directly involved in any construction work and includes, one who is indirectly involved in any activity ancillary of incidental to construction work.
-A construction worker does not include a contractor by whatever name called. - (g) 'establishment' means any establishment or industry engaged in construction work. - (h) 'employer' means any person who utilises of building activities, agency or contractor by whatever name called who has undertaken the construction work on his own or on behalf of another employer. - 4.
+- (g) 'construction worker' means a person who is directly involved in any construction work and includes, one who is indirectly involved in any activity ancillary or incidental to construction work.
+A construction worker does not include a contractor by whatever name called. - (h) 'establishment' means any establishment or industry engaged in construction work. - (i) 'employer' means any person who utilises construction labour for the purpose of construction works and includes any promoter of building activities, agency, contractor or sub-contractor by whatever name called who has undertaken the construction work on his own or on behalf of another employer.

+4. Effect of laws and agreements inconsistent with this Act :

 The provisions of this Act shall have effect notwithstanding anything inconsistent therein contained in any other law for the time being in force or in any contract or instrument having effect by virtue of any law other than this Act or any other decree or order of any court, tribunal or authority.